azroberts8/hackathon-2024/README.md

 explain the data in a way that is digestable and educational for novice investors.
 For more information on this project, see our [Devpost page](https://devpost.com/software/quants-made-simple)

+An active deployment is currently available at https://laughableliquidity.co however the ChatGPT API token will soon be disabled.
+Once this API key is disabled the deployment cease to function properly.
+If you are experiencing a problem with the deployment this is likely the case.
+Follow the directions below for setting up a local instance for testing.

 ## Developed By

 - [Andrew Roberts](https://github.com/azroberts8) (andrewzr@udel.edu)